amanzanero/cronnouncer/README.md

 ## Usage:

+To use this bot, you must create a role called `Announcer`.
+Only those with this role will be able to run any of the following commands.

 | Command | Description | Usage | Example |
 | ------- | ----------- | ----- | ------- |
 | .timezone | Sets the timezone for the discord server (you only have to do this once).
 Available timezones (case sensitive): `US/Alaska`, `US/Aleutian`, `US/Arizona`, `US/Central`, `US/East-Indiana`, `US/Eastern`, `US/Hawaii`, `US/Indiana-Starke`, `US/Michigan`, `US/Mountain`, `US/Pacific`, `US/Samoa` | .timezone {timezone} | .timezone US/Pacific |